The Chola temple trail cannot be complete without the mention of the Chola Bronze Statues. A defining art form of the region and the times of Cholas.

 The origin of Bronze images lies in the urge to take out the Gods in palanquins from the temples.
 Since this was not possible with huge stone idols, smaller idols carved in metal were light and easy to be taken around.
 And came to be known as Utsav murtis or festival idols.
 Rules of iconography here followed for metal images are just like the stone ones.
 Then it became a fashion for the rich and famous to donate bronze idols to the temples.

 Nataraja in Bronze Statues

 Nataraja is the most popular image in Chola Bronzes.
 This is the dancing Shiva, the presiding deity of the Chola dynasty.
-In Chennai museum, you see some of the most beautiful Nataraja idols.
-You can get mesmerized looking at them, but for the fact that the museum has no facility for you to sit and admire.
+In the Chennai museum, you see some of the most beautiful Nataraja idols.
+You can get mesmerized looking at them, but the fact that the museum has no facility for you to sit and admire them.
 After Nataraja, the next most popular image is Somaskanda where Shiva is depicted sitting with his consort Uma and his son Skanda dancing between them on a platform.
-Other images of Shiva highlight some aspect of his personality like Chandrashekhar highlights the moon on his head and Gangadhara the Ganga coming out of hair.
+Other images of Shiva highlight some aspects of his personality like Chandrashekhar highlights the moon on his head and Gangadhara the Ganga coming out of his hair.

-In the general height of the women is shown substantially less than men in these bronzes and they are far more slender.
+The general height of the women shown is substantially less than men in these bronzes and they are far more slender.
 The noses are sharp and head ornamentation is elaborate.
-Both sexes are depicted with without an upper body garment.
+Both sexes are depicted without an upper-body garment.
 The lower garments have quite a bit of experimentation.
-What stands out is the harmony and rhythm that oozes out of the proportionately carved figures that have gathered a color of their own over a period of time.
+What stands out is the harmony and rhythm that oozes out of the proportionately carved figures.
+They have gathered a color of their own over a period of time.
 Enter these galleries like a Rasik and enjoy the beauty of these pieces that only increases with time.

 You can buy books on the museum artifacts from the museum shop if the staff obliges you.